 As well as doing a bit of shopping, the market is a wonderful place to people-watch.
 It’s a favourite local hang-out spot and there’s always something going on.

-#7 Get your adrenaline fix in Ixpanpajul Natural Park
+#7 Get your adrenaline fix at Ixpanpajul Natural Park

 Looking for an adrenaline rush?
 Ixpanpajul Natural Park, an eco-adventure park only 20 minutes from Flores, is the place to add some adventure to your trip.